-One way to make a positive impact on the Earth and in our everyday lives is by going green.
+These green Seattle businesses help you make a positive impact on the planet and in our everyday lives by going green.
+Shopping local, eco-friendly stores is a simple step for going green in your life.
 We know the three Rs – reduce, reuse and recycle – but building a sustainable planet goes beyond that.
-Using organic products, turning down/up the thermostat and being more aware of our routine are three ways to start.
-Another simple step for going green is changing your routine and visit one (or all) of these eco-friendly spots in Seattle.

 Not only will you be supporting local farmers, but the food you’re purchasing is some of the freshest produce around.

 - Sunset Hill Green Market – Packed with delicious local offerings, the Green Market is the place to go for homemade pasta, fresh bread and local organic produce.
 6405 32nd Ave.
 NW, Seattle, WA 98107

 - Ballard Sunday Farmers Market – The bright colors will catch your eye, but the fresh produce and sweet eats will keep you coming back.
 The market offers lots of raw organic products.
 Spend a few hours of your Sunday here to experience the ambiance, which includes street performers, friendly neighbors and the Ballard neighborhood.
 Ballard Avenue at 22nd Avenue, Seattle, WA 98107